 Welcome to the Class website.
-It is intended to supplement the Princeton Alumni Weekly and help disseminate timely information about the varied activities of the Class and facilitate more effective communication and interaction.
+It is intended to supplement the Princeton Alumni Weekly, to help disseminate timely information about the varied activities of the Class, and to facilitate more effective communication and interaction.
 Its content is constantly changing so please access it frequently and help us by supplying photos and items of interest that concern our Class.
 Its value is enhanced by your ideas and participation.
 The Princeton Alumni Weekly is the only vehicle that goes to all members of the Class, not just those with internet connections, so please continue to supply our Class Secretary, Dick Grieves, with news by clicking here .

 Events from previous years can be found on the Archives page.

 Start planning now to attend the following scheduled events:

 |23 February 2018||Alumni Day.
 General information and a schedule of events, including information about the award winners to be announced at the luncheon, are here .|

 |30 May - 2 June 2018||Reunions, our 59th.
 Watch for more information as it becomes available.|